ctnava/rxtechnotes/discovery_manufacture.md

 ## Public Safety & Recalls

-`The action taken to remove a drug from the market and have it returned to the manufacturer.`
+`Not removing harmful or ineffective products from the market (i.e. recalling bad products) leaves the manufacturer vulnerable to legal action.`

 While drug approval processes are thorough, it is impossible to account for everything.
 The FDA maintains reporting programs called **MedWatch** and the **Vaccine Adverse Event Reporting System (VAERS)** that allow anyone to report adverse effects that occur from the use of approved drugs or vaccines.
 If the FDA determines that any drug or vaccine poses a public health risk, then they may file an injunction to prevent distribution; seize the drug from the manufacturer; or issue a recall of the drug.